 Every minute, the world loses an area of forest the size of 48 football fields.
 And deforestation in the Amazon Basin accounts for the largest share, contributing to reduced biodiversity, habitat loss, climate change, and other devastating effects.
 But better data about the location of deforestation and human encroachment on forests can help governments and local stakeholders respond more quickly and effectively.

-This analysis uses Deep Learning to classify the spatial images of the Amazon forest taken by the satellite.
+From a dataset contains more than 40.000 images, this analysis uses Deep Learning to classify the spatial images of the Amazon forest taken by the satellite.
 From that, it hopes to shed a light on understanding how the forest has change naturally and manually.
 Thus, help preventing deforestation.

-1️/ Multi-label: Each image is labeled with multiple tags (at least 2, at max 9).
+Multi-label: Each image is labeled with multiple tags (at least 2, at max 9).
 The tags fall into 17 categories, which are the forest landscape types.
 Since the tags in each label are mutually exclusive, they are treated as multiple binary classification problems.
 Thus, binary cross-entropy are chosen to be the loss function.

-2️/ Imbalance: The dataset is severely imbalance with tags like Primary or Agriculture appear in 90% of the dataset.
+Imbalance: The dataset is severely imbalance with tags like Primary or Agriculture appear in 90% of the dataset.
 While other tags like Blooming or Conventional Mine can only be seen in less than 500 observations (even less than 100 for Burn Down).

 In the first base-line experiment, the model was totally bias toward the major tags.
 It predicts the major tags to appear in every data and almost never made a prediction with the minor tags.
 To tackle the problem of imbalance dataset, evaluation metrics must be chosen carefully.
 F2 is chosen to be the main metrics to evaluate the training.
 It watches over the harmonic mean between the Precision and Recall while favors Recall specifically.
 In other word, it is the attempt to reduce the number of False Negative, where the model fails to identify the absence of a tag.

-3️/ Optimization: 400.000 images, a CNN model, and Google Colab's limited resource do not seem to mix well together.
+Optimization: 400.000 images, a CNN model, and Google Colab's limited resource do not seem to mix well together.
 The training was slow at first and interupted often.
 Several improvements, mostly on the Tensorflow pipeline, were conducted to speed up the training: Using TFRecord to convert the raw images into byte-like data to reduce the amount of time spending on reading data from their paths.

 Using tf.data.Dataset with shuffle, map, batch, prefetch to optimize the reading data process by redistributing the tasks for agents to work concurrently, thus, avoid bottleneck.
 An attempt to use cache was also made but failed due to the limited RAM.